Ditectrev/AWS-Certified-SysOps-Administrator-Associate-SOA-C02-Practice-Tests-Exams-Questions-Answers/README.md

 - [ ] The stack has not yet been deployed to the Region.
 - [ ] The SysOps administrator is using an old version of the CloudFormation API.

 ### A SysOps administrator must configure Amazon S3 to host a simple nonproduction webpage.
-The SysOps administrator has created an empty S3 bucket from the.
-AWS Management Console.
+The SysOps administrator has created an empty S3 bucket from the AWS Management Console.
 The S3 bucket has the default configuration in place.
 Which combination of actions should the SysOps administrator take to complete this process?
 (Choose two.)

 - [ ] Configure the S3 bucket by using the `Redirect requests for an object` functionality to point to the bucket root URL.
 - [ ] Turn off the `Block all public access` setting.
 Allow public access by using a bucket ACL that contains `<Permission>WEBSITE</Permission>`.